 Tremolo, in music, is broadly defined as a trembling effect.
 This effect is largely achieved through variations in the amplitude of a sound source.

-This wide definition can be divided into two main types of tremolo, though both act to vary the amplitude rapidly.
+This wide definition can be divided into two main types of tremolo, though both vary the amplitude rapidly.

 The first type of tremolo is that of “rapid reiteration”.
 Think of tremolo picking (alternating upward and downward picking at a fast rate), for example.

-The rapid reiteration style of tremolo achieves the effect by the nature of transients.
+The rapid reiteration style of tremolo achieves the effect thanks to the nature of transients.
 In the majority of cases, producing a note on an acoustic instrument, synthesizer or with our voice will produce transient information.